dougyb83/MTDb-Movie-Television-Database/README.md

 - **Welcome section**

     - A clean and simple welcome section of the home page displaying the sites full name.
-    - log in and sign up buttons have been added to the welcome page to make it easy for users to see, especially when vieing on a mobile device where the navbar log in and sign up links are hidden.
+    - log-in and sign-up buttons have been added to the welcome page to make it easy for users to see, especially when viewing on a mobile device where the navbar log-in and sign-up links are hidden.

 ![screenshot](documentation/features/feature02-1.png) ![screenshot](documentation/features/feature02-2.png)

 - **Popular Films and TV Shows**

-    - This section uses an API to fetch data about the most popular films and tv shows.
+    - This section uses an API to fetch data about the most popular films and TV shows.
     - Because this uses an API these titles will constantly be updated giving the user something new to look at when visiting the site.

 ![screenshot](documentation/features/feature03.png)